Get the fastest North Carolina corporation formation online with worry-free services and support to start your business

-Naming your North Carolina LLC requires more than simply choosing a catchy moniker.
+Naming your North Carolina corporation requires more than just choosing a catchy moniker.
 There are practical and legal considerations to take into account.
-Practically, you want to select a name that is unique and not shared by any other business.
+You want to select a name that is unique and not shared by any other business.
 This will ensure you stand out from the crowd.

-A unique business name isn’t just a practical consideration; it’s also a legal requirement.
-The state demands that your name be readily distinguishable from any other business entity name that is registered or reserved in North Carolina.
-You can check your desired name’s availability using the Secretary of State’s business entity search.
+A unique business name, or corporate name, is a legal requirement.
+The state demands that your name be distinguishable from any other registered or reserved business entity in North Carolina.
+You can check your desired name’s availability using the North Carolina Secretary of State’s business entity search.

 There are a few other legal requirements when naming your North Carolina corporation: